The Smiley Smile Message Board

 Brian hearing voices and having hallucinations was just as likely to happen eventually had he never touched drugs.
 People go through this sh*t all the time without doing drugs.
 Ever.
 Merely existing can often be a total nightmare for them.
 Attitudes like yours only make things harder for them.

 Are you really gonna tell someone with schizophrenia to "get over it" because other people have it worse?
 It's not a contest, for Christ's sake, and anyone living with mental illness in a non-poor area is likely well aware that others have it worse (which, in turn, can create even more guilt and shame than they already very much feel.
 Neat!).
 It doesn't prevent their brain from being broken to some extent.
 Think about it: who WANTS to be a broken, depressed failure who struggles just to exist?
 Standing in the kitchen making dinner and suddenly being struck with fear, panic, and loss of control?
 Sitting down after a long day and suddenly, without warning or reason, being absolutely overwhelmed and exhausted with sadness for no reason?
-Sounds like a sh
+Sounds like a shitty time, to me.

 I don't think you'd tell a cancer patient, "Shape up, others have it much worse," so why come after people with genuine mental illness?
 Just because you can't see it doesn't mean it's not going on or it's your place to judge if they're genuinely ill or not.
 Any disease will have its scam artists, plenty of people have faked having cancer to get money, does that mean we should have an attiitude and badger someone anytime they say they have cancer?
 The situation is the same here.